Give Yourself a Gift for No Reason or For Just Being You

 Just imagine how the world will be 100 years from now when everyone is connected to each other via implanted microchips.
 That’s not so far-fetched, our cars will be functioning that way in our lifetime.

 Anyway, I digress.
 Getting back to the hourglass, I ordered direct from a craftsman who hand carves the frame that holds the glass bulbs where the sand runs through.
 He builds each one on demand.
 Cool.
 I even was able to select the wood and the color of sand.

 He tells me that psychotherapists usually order one with 50 minutes of sand since they use it to show their patients when the session is over.
 Their hour session with a therapist is really only 50 minutes.
 Am I digressing again?

-I was looking forward to getting my hourglass.
-But after a couple of weeks, I called to check on the status and he told me he had trouble getting more bulbs.
-So I canceled the order and got my money back.
+I was looking forward to getting my hourglass, but after a couple of weeks I called to check on the status or the order.
+He told me he had trouble getting more bulbs, so I canceled the order and got my money back.

 I can't imagine that I was willing to pay $300 for a custom handcrafted hourglass.
 How silly of me.
 I found this one on amazon for under $50 with tax.
 It’s 7 ½ inches tall and is precise to 60 minutes within 5 seconds.
 Yes, I timed it.

 I plan to use it to time my writing sessions.
 When I get focused, I lose all sense of time.

 By the way, I didn't order the hourglass that the Wicked Witch used with flying monkeys carved into the wood, although I found that online too.

 I didn’t feel that one was appropriate since I’m a good witch who’s in my happy place once again.